PhysicsOfData/LCP_projects_Y2/README.md

 *  Project.ipynb the actual description of the assigned project

-Other files could be present if needed
+Other files could be present if needed.

+### Computing Resources

+A Virtual Machine within [CloudVeneto](http://cloudveneto.it/) can be created for each group.
+Note that, by default, they are not.
+For some projects though, large datasets are needed, in those cases a VM has been created to store those files.
+Refer to ClouldInstructions.md for the steps to take in order to use those resources.

+### Dates for the exams

 The date of the final exam could be booked on [doodle](https://doodle.com/poll/rnfn86dk6m647g6a) by selecting the periods (the dates are just placeholders for the first or the second half of a given month)